dpocknee/historical-permutations/README.md

 <i>Communications of the ACM</i> 5.8 (Aug.
 1962), pp. 434-435.
 </pre>

-These versions, and the one implemented in the library do not use "Even's speedup" which results in a different ordering, in which the highest, rather than lowest number zig-zags across the permutations.
-This improvement changes the algorithm to a **loopless** algorithm, illustrated by Sedgewick as:
+This algorithm can also be implemented as a **loopless** algorithm, which gives the same result but runs slightly slower.
+It is described by Sedgewick as:

 <pre>
 <code>